A variational inference framework for inverse problems: Introduction

-The use of variational Bayesian methods for inverse problems has been shown in the literature concerning neural source reconstruction, including Sato \textit{et al.} (2004), Kiebel \textit{et al.} (2008), Wipf and Nagarajan (2009) and Nathoo \textit{et al.} (2014).
-Approximate inference methods motivated by a broader class of applications are in their infancy.
-A small, growing, literature includes McGrory \textit{et al.} (2009), Gehre and Jin (2014) and Guha \textit{et al.} (2015).
-Arridge \textit{et al.} (2018) and Zhang \textit{et al.} (2019) respectively study usage of Gaussian variational approximations and expectation propagation to fit inverse problems models with Poisson responses.
-Tonolini \textit{et al.} (2020) propose a framework to train variational inference for imaging inverse problems exploiting existing image data.
+The use of variational Bayesian methods for inverse problems has been shown in the literature concerning neural source reconstruction, including \cite{sato2004hierarchical}, \cite{kiebel2008variational}, \cite{wipf2009unified} and \cite{nathoo2014variational}.
+Approximate inference methods motivated by a broader class of inverse problem applications are in their infancy.
+A small, growing, literature includes \cite{mcgrory2009variational}, \cite{gehre2014expectation} and \cite{guha2015variational}. \cite{arridge2018variational} and \cite{zhang2019expectation} respectively study usage of Gaussian variational approximations and expectation propagation to fit inverse problems models with Poisson responses. \cite{tonolini2020variational} propose a framework to train variational inference for imaging inverse problems exploiting existing image data. \cite{agrawal2022variational} study variational inference for inverse problems with gamma hyperpriors. \cite{povala2022variational} present a stochastic variational Bayes approach based on sparse precision matrices.